-In our paper, we argue that the current training to become a scientist does not fulfill the position climate scientists has received in our daily discourse.
-To adapt to and play our new role as providers of trustworthy information of climate change, we argue that more emphasis should be placed on teaching researchers how to communicate science and interact with media, policymakers and pseudoskepticism, while less focus should be on the published record.
+In our paper, we argue that the current training to become a scientist is not enough to fulfill the position climate scientists have been put into.
+To adapt to and play our new role as providers of trustworthy information of climate change, we argue that more emphasis should be placed on teaching researchers how to communicate science and interact with media, policymakers and pseudoskepticism, while there should be less focus on the published record.
 This training will not only help narrow the widening gap between academia and the rest of society but, within academia, also provide better tools for teaching, mentoring, taking part in scientific discussions as well as contributing to better-written research proposals and journal publications.

 As a scientific community, we will all benefit from reducing the politicization and polarization of climate change, depressing the breeding ground for post-factual movements, and acquiring tools to deal with a new generation of students angry about the older generations’ lack of climate action.
 Predominantly paid by taxpayers, we have a self-interest in providing recognizable services back to our society.
-Publishing an academic paper in scientific jargon being a paywall is not enough in itself.
+Publishing academic papers filled with scientific jargon is not enough.
 Rather, we need to better position ourselves through communication training to engage non-academic audiences in scientific facts about one of the biggest threats of our time: climate change.